HugoAquinoNavarrete/tdd-bdd-final-project/README.md

 This repository contains the template to be used for the Final Project for the edX course **IBM CD0241EN - Test and Behavior Driven Development (TDD/BDD)**.

-Adjusted by Hugo Aquino - Panama City, March 2025
+Adjusted by Hugo Aquino - Panama City, March-April 2025

+For TDD initial coverage: 91% and after generating test cases coverage reach XX% and no linting errors (rated 10.00/10).

 ## Usage